 Grains, greens, and beans are the healthiest options for me.
 Using this combination as my meal plan, I have been working on a formula that would serve a single person so that there isn’t so much waste.
-When I buy fresh vegetables, they often get thrown away, or I have to make vegetable stock or soup from them after they start to wither.
-I can never eat them fast enough even when I buy the smallest bundle.
+When I buy fresh vegetables, they often get thrown away or make vegetable stock or soup from them after they start to wither.
+I can never eat them fast enough, even when I buy the smallest bundle.

 This past Saturday, I served the lunchtime formula to my guinea pig (Mr. Mickey) for the first time.
 He raved about it for the rest of the day and asked to join me for lunch on Tuesday.
 Since he has declared it a success, I am ready to share my latest cooking project with you.

 To make this lunch (or dinner), You will need some grains.
 One of my all-time favorites is black rice.
 It has such a rich, savory aroma and taste.
 Any food made from wheat, rice, oats, cornmeal, barley, or any other cereal grain is a grain product.
 To make this lunch for one: I use about one-fourth of a cup of rice and twice as much vegetable stock to prepare the rice.
 I cover the pot, bring the stock to a boil, then turn it down to simmer until all the fluid is absorbed and the rice is done.
 This takes about thirty minutes.
 In the meantime, I saute chopped onion, mushrooms, and garlic to taste (powdered or fresh is fine) just to the point of getting soft.
 You can use broth or stock to toss and saute instead of oil.
 When these items are nearly done, I turn off the heat and stir in cut-up fresh kale.
 Cover and let the kale steam slightly as the pot cools.
 The kale turns to a brighter green when it is steamed.
 Set that pot aside and let the items rest.